bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 -------------------------------------------------------------

-The various operational parameters described above can be constrained between data groups in the same manner as background removal and Fourier transform parameters on ATHENA's main page.
-Two items in the actions list are “Set params, all groups” and “Set params, marked groups”.
+The various operational parameters described above can be constrained between data groups in the same manner as background removal and Fourier transform parameters on :demeter:`athena`'s main page.
+Two items in the actions list are :quoted:`Set params, all groups` and :quoted:`Set params, marked groups`.
 These will export the current group's values for fitting range, noise, weights between 0 and 1, force weights to sum to 1, and use of linear term to other groups.
 This should probably be done before using the marked group fitting feature described in the next section.